 When did each restaurant open its doors?

-Open just over five years, Casper Fry was conceived out of a desire to do more, to keep challenging ourselves and design a concept unlike other restaurants in Spokane, at the time.
+Open for six years now, Casper Fry was conceived out of a desire to do more, to keep challenging ourselves and design a concept unlike other restaurants in Spokane, at the time.
 We love the process and are committed to building happy gathering places that bring people together through food.

 What was the inspiration behind each?